denten-books/plain-text/0-intro.md

 For Shklovsky and his cohort, estrangement could "resurrect" the stale image and provoke the "experience of the making of the thing"[@shklovsky_voskreshenie_1914; @shklovksy_sborniki_1917, 7].
-They applied it in art and analysis alike.
-For example, in his influential essay on "How Gogol's *Overcoat* Was Made" Boris Eikhenbaum analyzes the humor of Gogol with clinical precision [@brik_poetika_1919, 151-67].
-What readers lose in having the joke explained to them, they gain in understanding of the genre.
+The formalists applied defamiliarization in art and analysis alike.
+For example, in his influential essay on "How Gogol's *Overcoat* Was Made" Boris Eikhenbaum analyzed the humor of Gogol with clinical precision [@brik_poetika_1919, 151-67].
+What readers lost in having the joke explained to them, they gained in understanding of the genre.
 I take a similar approach in *Plain Text* by extending formal concerns with the mechanics of the literary "device" and "technique" to literary devices and technics proper.

 I too am interested in how the literary thing is made.
 Because computers, as I will argue throughout, operate through symbolic and metaphorical